 Nowadays, there is so much written about the negative environmental impact of traveling that it almost seems impossible to buy a plane ticket without experiencing any form of guilt.
-The current growth and way of traveling is simply not long lasting and we’re facing a conflict between wanting to travel but not wanting to harm the planet.
 Yet -being a traveler by heart- I’ll be the last person on this (still) beautiful planet to discourage you to jump on that plane towards your next new adventure.
 In fact, I’m telling you exactly what you do want to hear.
 Go explore the planet, travel the globe and visit the places of your dreams, but we’ll have to make some changes.
 Cause while we’re all focusing on that perfect world on our Instagram feed, the real world is slowly drowning in our love for her beauty.

 It’s about making some smarter decisions that will allow earth to slowly recover to their original ecosystem.
 So let’s put the money where the mouth is: hereby I provide you with an easy to use guidebook to decrease your own ecological footprint.